-[NOTE: Check out the better buckwheat pancake recipe I write about here, instead of the thinner one you will get from the recipe below.
+[NOTE: I have removed the recipe from this post and suggest you check out the better buckwheat pancake recipe I wrote about later, instead of the thinner one you will get from the originally posted recipe.
 This picture is the Better recipe.]

 My father, Paul Kaser, retained a love of buckwheat pancakes–was it a cultural memory from old Germany and the early pioneer days?
 (He liked all kinds of pancakes, as my sister remembered in this post.)
 And what is buckwheat anyhow?
 Is it good for us?
 Now that I’m thinking about them, I just have to make some buckwheat pancakes.
 But first…back to the research.

 It turns out that buckwheat is a kind of Super Food.
 What? you ask?
 Why did they die so young if our ancestors ate healthy stuff?
 So glad you asked

 They didn’t actually die at 40, as some would have you believe.